-If the eLearning course does not answer this main question students will not be interested or motivated to go through the content, no matter how great and sophisticated it looks.
+If the eLearning course does not answer this main question students will not be interested or motivated to go through the content, no matter how great it looks.
 Therefore, to ensure that your audience feels engaged we must be create courses your learners want to be in.
-If you don’t create a program that gives them the benefits or solutions they look for – if you don’t provide a course that thoroughly covers just what they’re looking for—they aren’t going to complete it, or even worse, they aren’t going to learn anything.
+If you don’t create a program that gives them the benefits or solutions they look for --they aren’t going to complete it, or even worse, they aren’t going to learn anything.

 Treat the learning experience as a customer experience

 If we compare the eLearning experience with a customer experience, you will be surprised how similar they are.
 When talking about great customer experiences, they say a memorable-focused experience will set you apart from the competition.
-You can even charge premium prices, because it adds unquantifiable value to your service or product.
 If customers feel they’re getting more, they’ll be willing to pay more.
 The same happens in eLearning, if you create relevant, meaningful and memorable learning experiences, students will definitely become attracted since the beginning and keep coming back for more.
 Contrary to this, as soon as they feel part of the experience is not to their liking or convenience, you will lose them.

 How Can You Know Learners Better?

-- Know what they want: Start designing the course taking into consideration your audience.
+Know what they want: Start designing the course taking into consideration your audience.
 You can design and plan your course based on what your students’ goals are.
-The goals of your learners will have a huge impact in your courses.

-- The Need to Know.
+The Need to Know.
 Adults want to know why they need to learn something before undertaking learning.
 So, once you have a meaningful and valuable course, it’s time you promote it.
-It's useless to have an eLearning course or project well designed and relevant for the students, if you don’t promote it appropriately within your target audience.

-- Connect Learning to Previous Knowledge: Relate new knowledge with existing knowledge of the students and explain how it helps them do their job easier, faster and appealing.
-Adults are motivated to learn that information that helps them achieve their goals, so your courses should focus on helping students accomplish their objectives in their daily work.
+Connect Learning to Previous Knowledge: Relate new knowledge with existing knowledge of the students and explain how it helps them do their job easier, faster and appealing.

-- Listen and Observe: Pay careful attention to feedback--positive and negative--regarding the eLearning course--and insist your team to pay close attention as well.
-Practice observing patrons!
+Listen and Observe: Pay careful attention to feedback you recieve and insist your team to pay close attention as well.
+Understand and listen!

 Focus on capturing the attention of students and clearly understand why the course is for them and what's in it for them.
-Undoubtedly, this will let you achieve the ROI you are looking for the project, from any point of view.
 If you grab learners’ attention up front and consistently reiterate the WIIFM throughout your course, you’ll undoubtedly get them engaged and motivated.

-Start Today Tip: Identifying and communicating WIIFM is easy and a MUST.
-Start including this element in your eLearning courses today.
-Give yourself some time to study your audience first, hook up with new or old learners to get a better feel for the course design.
+Start Today Tip: Study your audience first, hook up with learners to get a better feel for the course design.
 Try to spend a few minutes talking to the people who will take the course and you will see how that will make the difference in your courses.